X4vier/Application-Material/1st year Java Assignment/README.md

 To play the game either run the game.jar file or compile the file "HexGameGUI.java".

-Everything in this README file beneath here is the assignment specification given to the class at the beginning of the assignment :)
+Everything in this README file beneath here is the assignment specification given to the class when the assignment was announced :)

 *This assignment is only for those enrolled in COMP1110, COMP1510, or COMP6710.
 COMP1140 students should look [here](https://gitlab.cecs.anu.edu.au/comp1110/comp1140-ass2).*